-Corporate Lobbying has a significant influence on social policy outcomes – it’s crucial to ensure this influence is aligned with human rights, equity and responsible business conduct
+Corporate Lobbying has a significant influence on social policy outcomes – it’s crucial to ensure this influence is aligned with human rights, equity and responsible business conduct.
+Tools for monitoring corporate lobbying provide important insight into this practice.

 Social LobbyMap aims to increase transparency and analysis around corporate lobbying on human rights legislations.
 We do this by providing data and analysis on how companies and trade associations are lobbying around particular legislations.